2486 Pruden Blvd. Suffolk, VA 23434

 What to expect when wearing partial dentures for the first time?

-When wearing dentures for the first few days, it’s common for uncomfortable sore spots to appear and for your gums to be swollen.
+When wearing dentures for the first few days, it’s common for uncomfortable sore spots to appear and your gums to be swollen.
 Your saliva production could also be higher.
 As your gums heal, the tissue contracts and returns to normal.

 How soon can you eat after getting partial dentures?